-The Pinterest pin was definitely a teaser for what is a scrumptious and simple lobster bisque recipe.
+The Pinterest pin is definitely a teaser for a scrumptious and simple lobster bisque recipe.
 I started early this morning breaking apart 2 lobsters in to tail, claws and legs.

 2 chicken lobsters (1 to 1 1/4 lbs each) $$; want more meat?
 Add 2 container of Maine lobster meat (chopped fine) $$